sccn/roiconnect/README.md

 # What is ROIconnect?

 ROIconnect is a freely available open-source plugin to [EEGLAB](https://github.com/sccn/eeglab) for EEG data analysis.
 It allows you to perform functional connectivity analysis between and within regions of interests (ROIs) on source level.
 The results can be visualized in 2-D and 3-D. ROIs are defined based on popular fMRI atlases, and source localization is performed through LCMV beamforming and eLORETA.
-Connectivity analysis is performed between all pairs of brain regions using Granger Causality, Directed Transfer Entropy, and many other methods.
+Connectivity analysis is performed between all pairs of brain regions using Granger Causality, Time-reversed Granger Causality, Multivariate Interaction Measure, Maximized Imaginary Coherency, and other methods.

+📚 Check out the following paper to learn about recommended methods and pipelines for connectivity experiments:
+> Pellegrini, F., Delorme, A., Nikulin, V. & Haufe, S., 2022.
+Identifying best practices for detecting inter-regional functional connectivity from EEG. <preprint_location>.

 You can choose to access the core functions from the EEGLAB GUI.
 Experienced users can access additional utilities from the command line.
 If you do decide to run a function from the command line, please refer to the respective documentation provided in the code.